 Skip to main content

-Episode 009 - The Why?
-Special - The Evil Tester Show
+Software Testing Podcast - The Why?
+Special - The Evil Tester Show Episode 009

 In this podcast we consider the question Why?
 Why?
-Because we could ask something more effective instead.
+Because we could ask something more effective instead to improve our Software Testing.

 Subscribe to the show: